 2. Tsukiji Fish Market

 Tsukiji is the biggest seafood market in the world where 2400 tons of seafood get shipped in and out every day!
 Pretty amazing!
 Although they sell all kinds of fish here, the bluefin tuna is the star of the show, and there is a tuna auction every morning at 5 a.m. where tunas can sell for over 10 000 us$!

 Tsukiji Fish Market is a busy working place, not a showroom or made for tourists, so be careful so that you are not in the way and don`t touch anything!
 There is a smell of raw fish in the air, people everywhere, noisy and lots of shouting, and the floors and streets are not the cleanest.
-It is messy and chaotic, but very Japanese and has been at the same place since 1935.
+It is messy and chaotic, but very Japanese and has been in the same place since 1935.

 - How to get there: You can get directly to the market by taking the pink Oedo Line to Tsukijishijo Station (exit A1 and A2).